Can Cats Eat Pesto?

 Beware of other ingredients that may not be recommended for cats to eat

-Many of the pesto sauces you see for sale in supermarkets contain completely different ingredients from the Pesto Genovese Consortium's official recipe.
-This additional complexity means each sauce should be judged on a case-by-case basis.
+Many pesto sauces you see for sale in supermarkets contain entirely different ingredients from the Pesto Genovese Consortium's official recipe.
+This additional complexity means you should judge each sauce on a case-by-case basis.
 Quite honestly, though, it's simply not worth the effort.
 The chances are pesto is very low down on your cat's ultimate food list, and if they've never tasted it, they'll never know what they're missing anyway.
 It's why, when we're asked if dogs can eat pesto, we also say it's just not worth the bother.